 Car Accidents Can Happen

-Although car accidents happen every day, they are still incredibly traumatic events, especially for the people involved.
+Although traffic fatalities and motor vehicle crashes happen every day, they are still incredibly traumatic events, especially for the people involved.
 The resulting trauma should be taken seriously, because it can impact you for the rest of your life.
 Whether the collision was caused by someone driving drunk, talking on their cell phone, speeding or simply not paying attention to the road, there can be serious consequences for your family and long-lasting damage to you.
+The increase in road traffic and driver distractions have led to an increase in car accidents.
+People die each on Maryland roads due to the negligence of others.
+Texting while driving has become a leading cause of death amongst teen drivers.

 Do you know that more than 120,000 auto accidents are reported to police in Maryland every year?
 Or that 50,000 people suffer injuries each year on Maryland roads?
 If you are unfortunate enough to be in one of these accidents, you could have serious physical injuries and financial loss.

 In fact, 30% of all auto accidents in Maryland result in injuries to drivers and passengers, making auto collisions one of the state’s leading causes of personal injury.
 These injuries can be as minor as a few cuts and scratches or as major as permanent brain damage or death.
-Each year, more than 500 people die in Maryland traffic crashes.
+Each year, more than 500 traffic deaths occurred in Maryland traffic crashes.

 If you’ve been involved in a car accident, you may be wondering about the next step to take.
 Perhaps you have already received a call from an insurance company that’s pressuring you to sign something quickly.
 This means you need immediate legal advice on how to handle insurance claims, what to do with the accident report and what your rights are in this situation.